Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Intrinsic Phase Synchronization

-Th aforementioned definition of phase synchronization is an improvement over the classical definition of phase synchronization ($|\phi^{j_1}_k(t)-\phi^{j_2}_k(t)|$, \cite{rosenblum1996phase}), in that, it is more robust to slight variations in the phases resulting due to noise effects and provides a direct measure to quantify the strength of synchronization between halfwaves at different levels.
-Comparatively, the classical approach only provides an indirect quantification with expected value of $|\phi^{j_1}_k(t)-\phi^{j_2}_k(t)|\rightarrow 0$ for highly synchronized halfwaves.
-Additionally, with this definition, we can estimate the increase in the expected level of phase synchronization when there is a singularity (change point) versus no singularity.
-This is captured in the following proposition: \begin{proposition} \textit{Whenever a singularity is present at $k=k^*$ in level $j$ and $P_s(\nu)$ is the probability that this singularity is retained as a singularity in level $j+1$, we have, } such that $\xi$ is lower bounded as, \end{proposition}
+The aforementioned definition of phase synchronization is an improvement over the classical phase synchronization quantifier (i.e., $|\phi^{j_1}_k(t)-\phi^{j_2}_k(t)|\approx {\text{constant}}$, \cite{rosenblum1996phase}), in that, it is more robust (due to cosine-scaling) to perturbations in the phases resulting due to noise effects, and provides a more direct quantification of the strength of synchronization between halfwaves at different levels.
+Comparatively, the classical approach only provides an indirect quantification with an expected value of $|\phi^{j_1}_k(t)-\phi^{j_2}_k(t)|\rightarrow 0$ for highly synchronized halfwaves.
+Based on this definition, we now estimate the increase in the expected level of phase synchronization when there is a singularity (i.e., $\mathbb{E}[\Phi^{j,j+1}_{k} \big|r^{j}_{k^*}\geq 3\sigma^j] $) versus no singularity (i.e., $\mathbb{E}[\Phi^{j,j+1}_{k} \big|r^{j}_{k^*}< 3\sigma^j] $), as captured in the following proposition: